Skip to content

 Dreissena polymorpha

-Zebra mussels are found in slow flowing water including reservoirs and lakes.
+Zebra Mussels are found in slow-flowing water, including reservoirs and lakes.
 They were first introduced to Britain via ships from the Baltic sea.
-They can rapidly form large colonies that attach to almost any submerged hard surface including pipes, stones, and boats, effecting native wildlife and clogging pipes that affects water flow.
+They can rapidly form large colonies that attach to almost any submerged hard surface including pipes, stones and boats, where they affect native wildlife and reduce water flow by clogging pipes.

-They can be spread in a variety of ways including through water sports and angling, where they attach themselves to equipment.
+Zebra Mussels can be spread in a number of ways, including through water sports and angling as they attach themselves to equipment.

-There is a record of a small population of zebra mussel in the Exeter Canal where it is presumed that conditions are sub optimal preventing population growth.
+There’s a record of a small population of Zebra Mussels in the Exeter Canal where it’s presumed that the sub-optimal conditions are limiting population growth.

 Actions